caiquedevjs/botapi/README.md

-Integração typebot com a api do ticketsports
+Integração com a api do ticketsports